OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

  gdaltindex index_natural_earth.shp *st.tif

-Have a look at your output shapefile with Quantum GIS and ogrinfo (you will learn more about ogrinfo later in this tutorial)
+Have a look at your output shapefile with QGIS and ogrinfo (you will learn more about ogrinfo later in this tutorial)

   .. image:: ../../images/screenshots/800x600/gdal_gdaltindex.png